 Thanks to a storied history of driving locals and tourists alike around the city, and its much more professional drivers and policies, the taxi industry may be on the upswing again soon.
 After all, who knows the best spots in Miami better than the professionals who have driven the city for years?

 Whether you’ve been injured in an accident involving a taxi or a ridesharing service, you have legal options.
-At Steinger, Iscoe & Greene, our Miami car accident attorneys have helped recover millions on behalf of our clients.
+At Steinger, Greene & Feiner, our Miami car accident attorneys have helped recover millions on behalf of our clients.